V-Adithya/Web-Analytics-and-Security/README.md

 5. Test your web analytics applications locally to ensure they function correctly and provide meaningful insights from the analyzed data.

-6. Once satisfied with your implementations, you can deploy your web analytics solutions to production environments for real-world usage and impact.
+6. Once satisfied with your implementations, you can deploy your web analytics solutions to production environments for real-world usage and impact

-## Contributing

-Contributions to this repository are welcome.
-If you have improvements, bug fixes, or additional resources related to web analytics and intelligence, feel free to fork the repository and submit a pull request with your changes.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the contents of this repository for personal or commercial purposes.